wanyijie/wanyijie.github.io/content/posts/english/The-100-Most-Commonly-Used-Words-in-English.md

+---
+summary: "Listed here, according to the 100-million-word British National Corpus, are the 100 most commonly used words in English.
+Many of these words are function words: they glue pieces of sentences together into longer syntactic units."
+tags:
+    - wangyijie
+    - English
+categories:
+    - leaning
+---
 Listed here, according to the 100-million-word British National Corpus, are the 100 most commonly used words in English.
 Many of these words are function words: they glue pieces of sentences together into longer syntactic units.